Avi991/Samsung-PD-training-/README.md

 <details>
 <summary> Introduction to STA </summary>

+Delay in digital circuits is indeed dependent on input transition and output load.
+Let's explore how these factors affect delay:

+1. **Input Tran (Signal Slope):**

+   Definition: It refers to the rate of change of a digital input signal, often measured as the time it takes for the signal to transition from one logic level to another (e.g., from low to high or high to
+     low).

+   - **Impact on Delay:**
+     Faster Transitions : A faster input transition (slope is more) results in lesser delay because it takes less time for the signal to reach the threshold voltage of the mosfet

+     Slower Transitions : Conversely, a slower input transition (slope is less) results in higher delay as it takes more time for the signal to cross the switching threshold.

+2. **Output Load (Capacitance):**

+   Definition : Output load, often represented as load capacitance , represents the electrical load that an output signal must drive.
+It includes the inherent capacitance of nets and the input capacitance of gates or components connected to the output.

+   - **Effect on Delay:**
+     High Load : A higher output load capacitance results in more delay, as it takes more time to charge or discharge capacitance, slowing down the signal transition.

+     Less Load : A lesser output load capacitance leads to less delay, as there is less capacitance to charge or discharge.

 STA breaks down the design into time pathways before doing timing analysis.
 The following factors make up each time path:

 Startpoint: The beginning of a timing route in which data is launched by a clock edge or must be ready at a certain moment.
 Every startpoint must be a register clock pin or an input port.